It’s probably wise to make these Blistered Cherry Tomatoes every day for the entire month of August.

 - Using your heaviest cast iron skillet, heat the oil over medium high heat.

-- Add the shallots and garlic and saute for 1 minute until fragrant.
+- Add the shallots and garlic and saute for about 30 seconds until fragrant.

 - Add the cherry tomatoes and let sit for 2 minutes until they start to blister.
 Give them a quick stir, turn off the heat, and let them sit for another 2 minutes or so.
 Season with salt and pepper and sprinkle with a few tablespoons of torn basil and parsley.